|Spectacular views from the Dallas Divide! (Photo: Mark Lowe)|

 Course map/cue sheet: Colorado Death Ride

-Registration: Registration for the Colorado Death Ride opens 3/1/2017.
+Registration: To register, click here: 2017 Colorado Death Ride.
 Please pay attention to this blog and the RMCC website regarding registration.
 This event has an early bird $60 registration fee (3/1/17 - 6/10/17).
 From 6/11/17 - 6/15/17, registration fees will increase to $80.
 Registration is limited to the first 50 preregistered riders.
 Registration closes on Jun 15, 2017.
 Participants may withdraw by May 27, 2017 for a full refund.
 After May 27, refunds will not be granted.
 RMCC membership is also required to participate.
 For information regarding membership: RMCC Membership.

 Time limit: 19 hours